ibm-cloud-docs/sap/sap-provision-vmware-sddc-deploy-infrastructure.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} with your unique credentials.
-1. Open the independent [IBM Cloud for VMware Solutions console](https://cloud.ibm.com/infrastructure/vmware-solutions/console) using either the shortcut in the Navigation menu or by using search to access using the IBM Cloud catalog.
+1. Open the independent [IBM Cloud for VMware Solutions console](https://cloud.ibm.com/infrastructure/vmware-solutions/console){: external} using either the shortcut in the Navigation menu or by using search to access using the IBM Cloud catalog.
-1. The [IBM Cloud for VMware Solutions console](https://cloud.ibm.com/infrastructure/vmware-solutions/console) provides significant additional information and a wide range of options.
+1. The [IBM Cloud for VMware Solutions console](https://cloud.ibm.com/infrastructure/vmware-solutions/console){: external} provides significant additional information and a wide range of options.
 To start provisioning for SAP, select **IBM Cloud for VMware Solutions Dedicated** which opens the order page.
 1. The default solution type is **vCenter Server**.
 1. The default deployment topology is **Deployment in single-zone region**.
 This option applies to SAP certification.
 Do not select **Stretched cluster**.
 1. The default instance configuration is set to **(New configuration)**.
 This option applies to SAP certification.
 Do not select on any of the other configurations.